Pre-Fortress-2/Docker-PreFortress2Server/README.md

 Notes:
 - If you want to run the server detached, you can run `docker compose up -d` to detach it from your terminal; you'll want to run `docker compose stop` if you want to stop the server if it's detached.
-- You can access the server's files with the volumes created by Docker in the `/var/lib/docker/volumes/` directory, although you will need superuser/root access to manage them (this is a limitation of Docker).
+- You can access the server's files with the volumes created by Docker visiting [Docker Volumes instead of binds](README.md#Docker-Volumes-instead-of-binds)
 - You can run `docker compose down` to remove the container and volumes for the server.
 - You will still need to forward the ports 27005 and 27015 yourself on your router.